 The Disaster Cycle Special Collection

 This special collection of Research Counts grew out of a longstanding collaboration between the International Journal of Mass Emergencies and Disasters (IJMED) and the Natural Hazards Center.
-Our commitment in this collection is to bring key findings and ideas from recent IJMED scholarly articles to a broader audience to ensure that this important research makes a difference in reducing disaster risk.
+Our commitment in this special collection is to bring key findings and ideas from recent IJMED scholarly articles to a broader audience of emergency managers, disaster risk reduction professionals, and policy makers in the hazards and disaster field.

 Research Counts articles are intended for a broad audience of emergency managers, public health practitioners, policy makers, journalists, and others interested in the causes and consequences of disaster.
 The Natural Hazards Center regularly publishes Research Counts contributions.
 We have also developed two other special collections to date, with one focused on Children and Disasters and the other focused on Mass Sheltering and Disasters.